Quantum Approaches to Consciousness

 3.4 Beck and Eccles: Quantum Mechanics at the Synaptic Cleft

 Probably the most concrete suggestion of how quantum mechanics in its present-day appearance can play a role in brain processes is due to Beck and Eccles (1992), later refined by Beck (2001).
-It refers to particular mechanisms of information transfer at the synaptic cleft.
-However, ways in which these quantum processes might be relevant for mental activity, and in which their interactions with mental states are conceived, remain unclarified to the present day.[12]
+It refers to particular mechanisms of information transfer at the synaptic cleft, which is known to be affected by anesthetic drugs when they switch off consciousness (for review see Platholi and Hemmings 2022).
+However, ways in which these quantum processes might be relevant for mental activity, and in which their interactions with mental states are conceived, remain unclarified to the present day.[10]

 As presented in Section 3.1, the information flow between neurons in chemical synapses is initiated by the release of transmitters in the presynaptic terminal.
 This process is called exocytosis, and it is triggered by an arriving nerve impulse with some small probability.
 In order to describe the trigger mechanism in a statistical way, thermodynamics or quantum mechanics can be invoked.
 A look at the corresponding energy regimes shows (Beck and Eccles 1992) that quantum processes are distinguishable from thermal processes for energies higher than 10-2 eV (at room temperature).
 Assuming a typical length scale for biological microsites of the order of several nanometers, an effective mass below 10 electron masses is sufficient to ensure that quantum processes prevail over thermal processes.